sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

    <img src="images/release_pipeline_overview.png">

 4. Go to the **Dev** environment, you can see we have 2 tasks being used.
-Below is the table which gives you the glimpse of the tasks that is being used in the current release definition.
+The tasks that is used in the release definition are listed in the table below.

    <table width="100%">
    <thead>